Everything, Everything May Not Have it All, but It's Got Sweetness

-Everything, Everything, directed by Stella Meghie, opens in theaters May 19, 2017.
+Everything, Everything, directed by Stella Meghie, opened in theaters May 19, 2017; available for home viewing August 15, 2017.
 It runs 96 minutes and stars Amandla Stenberg, Nick Robinson and Anika Noni Rose.
 Watch the trailer for Everything, Everything here.

 Susan Ellingburg spends most days helping to create amazing live events and most nights at the movies, at rehearsals, or performing with vocal ensembles in the Dallas area.
 This leaves very little time for cleaning house.
 A natural-born Texan, Susan loves all things British, Sunday afternoon naps, cozy mysteries, traveling with friends, and cooking like a Food Network star (minus the camera crew).

 SEE ALSO: Kings of Summer is No Moonrise Kingdom

 Image courtesy: ©WarnerBros/MGM